 The TSA’s Instagram account can show you what you can’t bring on a plane

 Although we mostly receive complaints and hear bad press about the TSA, a quick scroll through its Instagram account will give you a different glimpse of the organization.
 This account is funny, sometimes serious and will give you a peek into some of the wacky things travelers try to take through security on a daily basis.

 The TSA’s Instagram account is run by Bob Burns.
 He is the TSA’s social media publicist and he has a great sense of humor.
 Burns recently explained to NBC news that although the site is meant to be “cheeky,” its primary purpose is to educate passengers and to give useful travel information.

-Here’s a few recently confiscated items posted to TSA’s Instagram account.
-It’s hard to imagine the thought process behind a traveler who tries to bring a chainsaw onboard an aircraft.
+Here are a few recently confiscated items posted to TSA’s Instagram account.
+It’s hard to imagine the thought process behind a traveler who tries to bring a chainsaw on board an aircraft.